Product Marketing Manager

 PMM Learning

 Technical adoption happens when infrastructure becomes understandable and trustworthy.
-This role taught me how to translate complex systems into clear participation narratives and design repeatable activation loops that convert interest into real usage.
+This role taught me how to translate complex systems into clear participation narratives, and design repeatable activation loops that convert interest into real usage.

 03